 A large number of people rely on fitness and food supplements to meet their daily dietary needs.
 And the credit for that goes to how busy modern life can be.

 Especially for fitness enthusiasts who are doing 9-5 jobs and spending 2 hours in traffic, protein shakes have become a gateway to gains.

 This is why not only is this a profitable niche, but you can also add new products like protein brownies, coffee replacements, and much more to expand even further.

 But selling supplements can also be a bit risky.
 So before you proceed, make sure that you’re meeting the regulatory guidelines of your country.

 10. Essential Oils

-This product may sound a bit unconventional, but the market value of essential oils is estimated to reach 27 billion dollars by 2022.
+This product may sound a bit unconventional, but the market value of essential oils grew to 15.2 billion US dollars in 2023.

 Rosemary, tea tree, and lavender oil are widely used worldwide for both cosmetics and medical purposes.